hazem3443/MERN-React-Redux/README.md

 ## Props
 - System for passing data from a present component to a child one
 - Goal is to customize or configure a child component

+# 4. Structuring Apps with Class-Based Components

+## Class base component vs Functional component
+- Functional component is good for simple content
+- Class base component is good for just about everything else
+  - benefits fo calss based components
+    - Easier code organization
+    - can use 'state' to handle user input
+    - understands lifecycle events (easier to do things when the app first starts)

+## what happends to our application inside users' brownser (for this app)
+- JS files loaded by browser
+- App component gets created
+- we call geolocation service
+- app returns JSX, gets rendered to page as HTML
+- we get result of geolocation

+## Rules of class components
+- must be a javascript Class
+- must extend (subclass) React.Component
+- must define a render method that returns some amount of jsx